Proper decompositions of finitely presented groups: Computing decompositions

 \section{Computing decompositions}

-A programme is available on the first author's website that calculates a basis of untwisted tracks for the presentation complex of a finitely presented group $G$.
+A programme is available on the first author's website that calculates the extreme fundamental solutions (or vertex solutions) for the presentation complex of a finitely presented group $G$.
 The programme then calculates the decomposition corresponding to each such track and identifies those that are clearly trivial.
 The remaining decompositions are left for manual inspection.
+Usually there are more trivial decompositions.

 See http://www.layer8.co.uk/maths/tracks.htm